British Pharmacological Society

-The British Pharmacological Society is the primary UK learned society for pharmacologists concerned with research into drugs and the way they work.
-Members work in academia, industry, regulatory agencies and the health services, and many are medically qualified.
+The British Pharmacological Society is the primary UK learned society for pharmacologists, concerned with research into drugs and the ways in which they work.
+Members work in academia, industry, regulatory agencies, and the health services, and many are medically qualified.
 The Society covers the whole spectrum of pharmacology, including laboratory, clinical, and toxicological aspects.

+Pharmacology is the study of how drugs act upon living systems.
+It's an interesting discipline that teaches us about how medications act, how they impact our bodies, and how we can create more effective disease treatments.

 Clinical pharmacology is the medical speciality dedicated to promoting safe and effective use of medicines for patient benefit.
-Clinical pharmacologists work as consultants in the National Health Service and many hold prominent positions in UK universities.
+Many clinical pharmacologists work as consultants in the National Health Service and many hold prominent positions in UK universities and in regulatory bodies, such as the Medicines and Healthcare products Regulatory Agency (MHRA) and the National Institute of Health and Care Excellence (NICE).

 History

 The Society was founded in 1931, in Oxford, by a group of about 20 pharmacologists.
-They were brought together on the initiative of Professor James Andrew Gunn, by a letter signed by Gunn, H.H.
-Dale, and W.E.
-Dixon and sent to the heads of departments for teaching pharmacology and of institutions for pharmacological research in Great Britain, with proposals for the formation of a pharmacological club.
-There were favorable replies to this letter, and most of the recipients met in Wadham College on the evening of 3 July 1931, the day before the meeting of the Physiological Society.
+They were brought together on the initiative of Professor James Andrew Gunn, through a letter signed by Gunn, Henry H. Dale, and Walter E. Dixon, and sent to the heads of university departments of pharmacology and of institutions for pharmacological research in Great Britain, with proposals for the formation of a pharmacological club.
+There were favorable replies to this letter, and most of the recipients met in Wadham College, Oxford, on the evening of 3 July 1931, the day before the meeting of the Physiological Society.
 Gunn presided over the meeting.
-It was agreed that a Society should be founded to meet at least once a year for the reading of papers on pharmacological subjects and the discussion of questions of teaching and publications and to promote friendly relations between pharmacologists.
+It was agreed that a Society should be founded, to meet at least once a year for the reading of papers on pharmacological subjects and discussions of questions of teaching and publications and to promote friendly relations between pharmacologists.

-The first female member of the society was Mary Pickford (1935), and other early, eminent women include Marthe Vogt and Edith Bülbring.
+The first female member of the society was Mary Pickford (1935), and other early eminent women members included Marthe Vogt and Edith Bülbring.

 Publications

-The British Pharmacological Society publishes several works which promote pharmacology:
+The British Pharmacological Society publishes several works that promote pharmacology and clinical pharmacology: